Galileosky-RSA-LLC/templates/README.md

 - tag access (read / write)
 - access to graphical algorithm variables (read / write) used to run the script
 - access to global variables (read only)
-- orking with SD card files
+- working with SD card files

 It supports writing functional and imperative style code.